wingkeet/ask/README.md

 - Selection pointer can be specified with a UTF-8 string.

 ### Prerequisites
-- The file `ask.js` requires Node.js >= 14.0.0 due to usage of the optional chaining operator (?.) in ES2020.
+- The file `ask.js` requires Node.js >= 14.0.0 due to usage of the ES2020 optional chaining operator (?.).
 - The file `ask.js` has zero external dependencies.

 ### Getting Started
-Call the `ask` function with an array of choices followed by an `options` object.
+Call the `ask` function with an array of choices followed by an `options` object:
 ```
 const ask = require('./ask')